Joint PhD Program

-A reading knowledge of one foreign language and a special skill required by the student's doctoral research.
-HIST 479: Public History Media and HIST 483: Oral History may fulfill the special skills requirement.
-When taken for the research tool requirement, HIST 479 and HIST 483 cannot be counted toward the major field in public history.
-With the approval of the Graduate Program Director or the Public History Program Director, students may also demonstrate mastery in statistics, computer science, GIS and paleography.
-Courses taken in these subject areas at Loyola or another academic institution may be used to demonstrate mastery of a special skill.
-However, these courses require prior approval by the Graduate Program Director or the Public History Program Director.
+- The second research tool requirement may be fulfilled in two ways: a) reading knowledge of a foreign language appropriate to the student’s major field or b) mastery of a special skill required by the student’s doctoral research.
+With the approval of the Graduate Program Director, students may demonstrate mastery in one of the following areas: statistics, computer science, GIS, and paleography.
+Courses taken in these subject areas at Loyola or another academic institution may be used to show mastery of a special skill.
+However, these courses require prior approval by the Graduate Program Director.
 Paleography may be taken at the Chicago Inter-University Consortium for Advanced Studies in Renaissance and Early Modern History at the Newberry Library.

 PhD students in the Joint Program must take two series of comprehensive exams, one for each major field: